Oxyaine/RainWorldBestiary/README.md

 ## First Things First
 ### *While it is possible to add entries through code, I would advise to avoid doing that:*
 Accessing the code would make the bestiary a dependency for your mod, and personally, I don't like that.
-So, ***I am trying to make everything accessible outside of accessing the code, meaning your entry will exist, but only appear if users have the bestiary installed.***

-All this is done through JSON files and directories, you can continue reading to find out how to work with this system, but (using big text to make it obvious this is important):
+So try to use the method described below and in this entire README file.

+You make entries by creating JSON files in a specific folder within your mod, the resource manager will automatically load these entries if your mod is available, it will also automatically unload your entries once your mod is disabled.

 ### *To make things easier to understand, you should download the template folder above as an example to help you get a hang of things:*
 This README.md file is just here to tell you everything that is in the mod, such as all the JSON components you can add, as well as which unlock tokens are automatically tracked, stuff like that.

+### If you'd like something added, help with something, or anything really, feel free to ask me through the [issues page on GitHub](https://github.com/Oxyaine/RainWorldBestiary/issues)

 #
 #